 But the commonest cause is the degenerate change in the discs in particular, which dry out with age and prolapse or bulge towards the spinal cord itself, or to the side more commonly where they compress the nerve to one arm or the other.

-The bones also remodel over time with wear and small spicules form called osteophytes.
-These can comprise the nerves as well by narrowing the bony tunnel the nerves travel in from spine to arm.
+The bones also remodel over time with wear and small spicules form called osteophytes, which can comprise the nerves as well by narrowing the bony tunnel the nerves travel in from spine to arm.
 Ligaments which thicken with age also can add to nerve compression.
 Occasionally there is laxity in movement between the vertebrae as they flex and extend and this allows the vertebrae to slip upon each other also comprising the cord or nerves.

 Peripheral nerves such as the median at the wrist and the ulna at the elbow can become trapped and inflamed.
 This does not involve the spine.